-El Salvador President Nayib Bukele on Wednesday announced that the country has approved the bill to make Bitcoin cryptocurrency a legal tender in the Central American country.
+On Wednesday, El Salvador President Nayib Bukele announced that the country had approved the bill to make Bitcoin cryptocurrency a legal tender in the Central American country.

 The Central American country is now the first country in the world to make Bitcoin legal tender.